guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 Titan Noir projectors lack IR control capability and only accept bluetooth signals.
-This translator works around that limitation by translating infrared signals into bluetooth commands the projector accepts This project turns an ESP32 board into an IR to Bluetooth translator.
-Typical use is to add a Titan Xgimi Noir to a universal IR remote.
-This translator lets the IR remote control the bluetooth only projector.
+This project works around that limitation by translating infrared signals into bluetooth commands the Titan Noir projectors accept.
+Typical use is to add an Xgimi Titan Noir to a universal IR remote.
+Depending on which IR code set you choose, you can add as a completely new projector or have the XTN projector masquerade as an existing projector already in your remote.
+This project runs on low cost ESP32 board.

 ## Requirements

 *   A BlueTooth BLE Capable ESP32 Board.
 Two boards detailed here are...
-    * ESP32-C3 SuperMini dev board with integrated 0.42-inch OLED display (current preferred)
+    * ESP32-C3 SuperMini dev board with integrated 0.42-inch OLED display (my preferred board)
-    * ESP32-C6-WROOM-1 (good choice)
+    * ESP32-C6-WROOM-1 (also good choice)

 *   IR sensor module (three pin) for ESP32